Publications

 ST ANDREWS STUDIES IN FRENCH HISTORY AND CULTURE

 The history and historical culture of the French-speaking world is a major field of interest among English-speaking scholars.
-To enhance scholarly understanding of this monde, from 2010 the Centre has begun producing a unique series of midigraphs entitled “St Andrews Studies in French History and Culture”.
+To enhance scholarly understanding of this monde, from 2010 the Centre has begun producing a unique series of books entitled “St Andrews Studies in French History and Culture”.
+Recently, the series moved publication to OpenBook Publishers, the leading independent open access publisher of academic research in the Humanities and Social Sciences in the UK.

-The purpose of this series is to publish a range of shorter monographs and studies, between 25,000 and 50,000 words long, which illuminate the history of this community of peoples between the end of the Middle Ages and the late twentieth century.
+The purpose of this series is to publish a range of studies, which illuminate the history of this community of peoples between the end of the Middle Ages and the late twentieth century.
 The series covers the full span of historical themes relating to France: from political history, through military/naval, diplomatic, religious, social, financial, cultural and intellectual history, art and architectural history, to literary culture.
 Titles in the series are rigorously peer-reviewed through the editorial board and external assessors, and are published as both e-books and paperbacks.

-Published paperback copies are available in leading world libraries, or through on-demand print from the Centre; and e-book files may be consulted and downloaded through this webpage and through Research@StAndrews:FullText at the University of St Andrews.
+Books published at St Andrews (2010-2017) are available in published paperback copies in leading world libraries and as e-book files that may be consulted and downloaded through this webpage and through Research@StAndrews:FullText at the University of St Andrews.
+Recent titles are available for download and print on-demand hardcopy through OpenBooks.

 The New enfant du siècle: Joseph de Maistre as a Writer